 Horizons - Maintaining Wellbeing in a Digital World.
-Session 2 of 3 2019
+Session 2 - 2020

 Horizons - Maintaining Wellbeing in a Digital World.

-Session 2 of 3 - An ecological approach to mental health and behaviour.
+Session 2 - An ecological approach to mental health and behaviour.

 What do we mean by mental health?
 "The strength and capacity of our minds to grow and develop, to be able to overcome difficulties and challenges and to make the most of our abilities and opportunities."
 Young Minds 2006